Hot Topics 84: Voting and elections

 Federal elections - State and territory elections - Timetable of elections - Local government elections

-Commonwealth franchise - states and territories - local government councils
+Commonwealth franchise - states and territories - local government councils - history of the franchise

 What if voters don't vote? - other countries with compulsory voting - current enrolment procedures.